onap/archived-aaf-authz/docs/sections/configuration/AAF_4.1_config.rst

 DOCKER REPOSITORY    DOCKER_REPOSITORY Defaults to current ONAP Repository CADI Version         VERSION           Defaults to current CADI (AAF) version AAF's FQDN           AAF_FQDN          PUBLIC Name for AAF.
 For ONAP Test, it is 'aaf-onap-test.osaaf.org' AAF FQDN IP          AAF_FQDN_IP       If FQDN isn't actually found with DNS, you will have to enter the IP.
-For 'aaf-onap-test.osaaf.org', it is '10.12.6.214'
+For 'aaf-onap-test.osaaf.org', as of March 20, 2019, it is '10.12.5.145'
 Deployer's FQI       DEPLOY_FQI        In a REAL system, this would be a person or process.
 For ONAP Testing, the id is 'deployer@people.osaaf.org'
 Deployer's PASSWORD  DEPLOY_PASSWORD   OPTIONAL!!
 REAL systems should not store passwords in clear text.
 For ONAP Testing, the password is 'demo123456!'
 App's Root FQDN      APP_FQDN          This will show up in the Cert Subject, make it the App Acronym. i.e 'clamp'